yofabronecoforo/C6EGHV/README.md

 New Frontend and Ingame text fully localized in the following language(s):
 - English (en_US)
 - Spanish (es_ES)

-New Frontend and Ingame text partially localized in the following language(s):
 - French (fr_FR)

 # Features